scvsar/respondr-lite/README.md

 - **Enables Application Gateway Ingress Controller (AGIC)**
 - **Waits for Application Gateway to be created by AGIC (takes 5-10 minutes)**
 - **Monitors AGIC pod health and readiness**
-- Configures Microsoft Entra (Azure AD) authentication
+- **Note**: Gateway-level Azure AD authentication is not available with Application Gateway Standard_v2
 - Imports a test image and validates the setup
 - Deploys and verifies gpt-4.1-nano model in Azure OpenAI